owera/versa-framework/CONTRIBUTING.md

-# Contributing to Versa Framework
+# Contributing to versacord Framework

 First off, thanks for taking the time to contribute.
 It makes the library substantially better. :+1: